mdai/model-deploy/README.md

 ### Testing the image

 The output from the container can be tested using the `dev/inference.py` script.
-This sends images to the deployed model to be tested and recieves results in json
+This sends images to the deployed model to be tested and receives results as JSON.

 ```sh
 dev/inference.py <path_to_test_data>